 - For accurate solutions to similar problems, you may also visit our Fix section.

-‘The driver has been blocked from loading’ is an error message prompted by the Windows system when you try to install or run a program or software that’s not compatible with the system that powers your device.
+The driver has been blocked from loading is an error message prompted by the Windows system when you try to install or run a program that powers your device that’s not compatible with the system.

-So, we can discuss about an incompatibility situation.
 However, the same problem can be experienced when an antivirus is blocking the software in discussion or when you don’t have administrator rights.

-- Solution 2 – Disable antivirus protection or add an exception
+1. Disable antivirus protection or add an exception

-1. Disable driver signature enforcement
+2. Disable driver signature enforcement

 - This will automatically disable driver signature enforcement on your device.

 - If you want to enable this feature back again, you need to execute the following command in an elevated cmd window:

 Additionally, you should also follow:

-- From Performance Options go to Data Execution Prevention and make sure the ‘Turn on DEP for essential Windows programs and services only’ option is checked.
+- Make sure the Turn on DEP for essential Windows programs and services the only option is checked.

 3. Run your programs with administrator rights

-If you are running a program without administrator rights you might experience this ‘The driver has been blocked from loading’ issue.
+If you are running a program without administrator rights you might experience The driver has been blocked from loading issue.